Cold brew coffee: What's the buzz?

 3. Strain twice through a coffee filter or a fine-mesh sieve.

-The resulting coffee concentrate keeps up to two weeks in the refrigerator.
-Before serving, dilute the coffee concentrate with water using a 1:1 ratio.
+The resulting coffee concentrate will keep up to 2 weeks in the refrigerator.
+Before serving, dilute the coffee concentrate with water using a 1-to-1 ratio.
 Enjoy over ice.

 Tags